 Ownr incorporates BC-based companies provincially with the BC government.
 Like Alberta, incorporating federally in BC is significantly more expensive, so most British Columbians are content to incorporate provincially.

-Unlike federal corporations, BC companies can be incorporated by non-residents of Canada.
-This makes BC corporations a great solution if you're new to Canada or intending to operate a Canadian company from abroad.
 If you incorporate a numbered company (e.g 12345678 British Columbia Inc.), your BC corporation can be set up very quickly.
 If you wish to incorporate a named company, the BC name approval process takes roughly seven business days or you can pay an additional $100 fee to have it reviewed by the government within one business day.